safeTALK half-day training

 safeTALK offers valuable skills to everyone 15 and older and requires no formal training or prior experience in suicide prevention.
 Because it only takes half a day to learn, safeTALK is an excellent tool for people who want to become alert to the dangers of suicide in a convenient timeframe.
 Although formal caregivers such as social workers and counselors employ safeTALK skills, the program is also used by students, teachers, community volunteers, first responders, military personnel, police, public and private employees, and professional athletes—among many others.
 By providing a universal model with adaptable components, safeTALK offers useful skills to every audience.

-safeTALK workshops are provided by registered LivingWorks trainers.
-In order to facilitate the workshop, trainers must attend a safeTALK Training for Trainers (T4T) and extensively study the program.
-They must also participate in a rigorous quality control process and maintain their skills by presenting safeTALK workshops on a regular basis.
+safeTALK trainings are provided by registered LivingWorks trainers.
+In order to facilitate the training, trainers must attend a safeTALK Training for Trainers (T4T) and extensively study the program.
+They must also participate in a rigorous quality control process and maintain their skills by presenting safeTALK trainings on a regular basis.

 Many organizations and licensure boards will provide CEU (Continuing Education Units) credits for attending safeTALK.
 You can read more about receiving CEU credits for LivingWorks programs or download templates for safeTALK CEU applications on the Resources page.

 Although safeTALK and ASIST are separate programs, they are designed to complement each other.
 The two-day ASIST workshop provides skills to intervene with someone at risk, working with them to help them feel less overwhelmed and suicidal.
 Perhaps most importantly, the ASIST model also involves creating a safety plan to avoid the danger of suicide in the future.